More about: 13 Best Tours and Day Trips in Prague

 - Charles Bridge

-If you are bored with traditional tours and love ghost stories and urban legends surrounding ancient cities, this night tour of Prague's Old Town is perfect for you.
-The big advantage over other tours: no doubt, less crowds of tourists and a closer experience in a small group with an expert art guide.
+If you find traditional tours boring and enjoy the ghost stories and urban legends surrounding ancient cities, this night tour of Prague's Old Town is perfect for you.
+The big advantage over other tours: undoubtedly fewer tourists and a more intimate experience in a small group with an expert art guide.

 What you will see